Samrat-Sinha/Automated-Student-Registration-System/README.md

 ### Roles for a Student:

-	1. Register himself in a course with a username and password (email should be the username)
+  1. Register himself in a course with a username and password (email should be the username).
   2. can update this details.
   3. can see all the available course list and their seat availability.